backdrop-contrib/notify/README.txt

 buttons that allow you to filter notifications about new nodes against the user's language setting (it may be set by editing the user profile).
 The first setting ("All contents") will notify a user about all new content on the site.
-If a piece of contents exists in more than one language, all versions will be notified about.
+If a piece of subscribed contents exists in more than one language, all versions will be notified about.
 The setting "Contents in the user's preferred language + contents not yet translated" will notify about content in the user's preferred language and also about content that is in some other language if no translation of it exists.
-The last setting, "Only contents in the user's preferred language", will only notify about new contents in the user's preferred language.
-However, please note that new contents that are marked as "language neutral" will always be included in notifications.
+The last setting, "Only contents in the user's preferred language", will only notify about subscribed contents in the user's preferred language.
+However, please note that subscribed contents that are marked as "language neutral" will always be included in notifications.
 The multilingual settings do not apply to administrators.
 Administrators will always be notified about all new contents.
 Note that if you use the second setting, contents that is not in the user's preferred language will be excluded from the notification if some translation of exists, even if that translation is not to the user's preferred language.
+To avoid this having unexpected effects, when you provide translation of a node, you should translate it to all langauages the site supports.

 The "Watchdog log level" setting lets you specify how much to log.
 The setting "All" will make a log record of every notification mail